iclrreview2026/diffusionmodelUQ/README.md

 # create the CDM environment
 conda env create -f envs/env-sc-cqr-cdm.yaml conda activate card_cdm

-# or create the deep ensemble env
-conda env create -f envs/env-de.yaml conda activate deep_ensemble

-# or the mc-dropout env
-conda env create -f envs/env-mcdropout.yaml conda activate mcdropout
 ```
 If you do not use Conda you can manually install the main dependencies (PyTorch or TensorFlow as required, numpy, scipy, pandas, scikit-learn).
 Use the environment YAMLs as a starting point.

 Notes for QUEST:

 - QUEST provides modules and GPUs; the `scripts/*.sh` job scripts assume you will activate a Conda environment inside the job (they use `eval "$(conda shell.bash hook)"` then `conda activate <env>`).
 - Adjust `#SBATCH` headers (account/project, output paths, partition, time) to match your allocation.

-## Dataset layout

-Each dataset under `UCI_Datasets/<name>/data/` contains:

-- `data.txt` — the full dataset (features + target) in a whitespace-separated format
-- `index_train_*.txt`, `index_test_*.txt` — pre-split train/test indices for cross-validation folds
-- `index_features.txt`, `index_target.txt` — column indices for features and target
-- `n_epochs.txt`, `n_hidden.txt`, `n_splits.txt`, `tau_values.txt`, `dropout_rates.txt` — utility files with default hyperparameters used by earlier experiments

-If you wish to use your own dataset, create the same structure (or modify the scripts to point to a different path).
-The training scripts accept a `--root` and `--dataset` CLI args which point to the dataset root and dataset name.

 ## Running locally (interactive / development)